MJ Melendez Player Props: Royals vs. Phillies

 MJ Melendez At The Plate

-- Melendez has an RBI in 23 of 103 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Melendez has driven home a run in 23 games this season (22.1%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on two occasions..

-- In 34.0% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (7.8%).
+- He has scored in 35 of 104 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.